Categories

 OTTO VAN PASSAU.
 Boeck des gulden throene of der xxiiij ouden.

-Utrecht, "tC", (30 March) 1480.
+Utrecht, [printer with monogram "tC"], [30 March] 1480.
 Folio.
 With 24 illustrations in text (ca. 9 x 6.2 cm), printed from 1 complete woodcut (plus 4 repeats) and 15 components assembled in different combinations, all rubricated and with architectural frames.
-Each of the 24 chapters begins with a large manuscript initial, 11 with two or more colours and others with interior white decoration.
-A smaller initial with penwork opens the book's first page and there are numerous further 1-line and 2-line initials.
-Woodcut printer's device at the end.
-Contemporary (Utrecht?) blind-tooled calf over wooden boards, each board in a panel design; rebacked.
+The book has no printed initials, but spaces for manuscript initials, which have been filled with letters in the uncial style.
+Each of the 24 chapters begins with a large manuscript initial (the first 5-line with a penwork face in profile and further 4-line), 11 with two or more colours (mostly with penwork decoration extending into the margin), and others with interior white decoration.
+A smaller (2-line) initial with penwork extending into the margin opens the book's first page and there are numerous further 1-line and 2-line initials.
+Set in a textura type with capitals rubricated throughout.
+Woodcut printer's device at the end: a date palm tree with monogram "tC" (6.5 x 5.5 cm), the "t" perhaps also (or instead) representing a cross.
+Contemporary (Utrecht?) blind-tooled calf over wooden boards, each board in a panel design with the central part ruled in a lozenge pattern with about 200 impressions of 4 small separate stamps; re-backed, with modern morocco title label.
 [4], 197 ll.
 Full description

 € 185,000